 Copenhagen Business School

 Chinese is becoming more and more of a useful language to know, and you can learn the basics through this free course from Peking University.
 The seven-week course is taught in English and specifically designed for beginners.
 Students won’t dive into learning Chinese characters in this class.
 Rather, they’ll begin learning useful words and phrases from the very beginning.
-Topics covered include how to talk about yourself, discussing time and schedules, food, weather, prices and other useful shopping concepts, and asking for directions.
+Topics covered include:

 University of Virginia